Sovereign Book Protocol — Threat Model

 Threat: An attacker sends high volumes of messages from unknown identities to exhaust resources or pollute content stores.

 Mitigation: - Implementations SHOULD enforce a global rate limit for untrusted peers — for example, accept at most one message per 10 seconds across all untrusted senders combined. - Implementations SHOULD enforce per-IP rate limits and temporarily ban IPs that exceed them. - Rate-limited requests MUST receive an immediate structured rejection (HTTP 429) rather than being silently dropped.
+This gives well-behaved peers a signal to back off. - Implementations SHOULD escalate persistent offenders: an IP that continues to send after repeated 429 responses SHOULD be blocked at the connection level (firewall drop or TCP RST) so that no further application-layer resources are spent.
+This escalation is an infrastructure concern outside the protocol's scope, but is noted here because the 429 response itself becomes an attack surface under sustained flooding.

 2. Identity Spoofing